ewoody1/sudoku-ember/README.md

 The Web application is implemented using EmberJS.

 ## Multiple Screen Resolution
-Using flex layout, tested Portrait/Landscape modes on device.
+Using flex layout, tested in Portrait/Landscape modes on iPhoneSE.

 ## Solver Solution
 Constraint Propagation: